gifale95/algonauts_2023/README.md

 * Build [linearizing encoding models][encoding] using a pretrained [AlexNet][alexnet] architecture, evaluate them and visualize the resulting prediction accuracy (i.e., encoding accuracy).
 * Prepare the predicted brain responses to the test images in the right format for submission to the Challenge leaderboard.

-Please watch [this video][!!!!!!!!!!!!! link !!!!!!!!!!!!!] for an introduction to the Algonauts Project 2023 Challenge and a walkthrough of this development kit tutorial.
+Please watch [this video][video] for an introduction to the Algonauts Project 2023 Challenge and a walkthrough of this development kit tutorial.

 Should you experience problems with the code, please get in touch with Ale (alessandro.gifford@gmail.com).